 “Humphrey,” shrieked the old lady entering the bar followed by the scantily clad Germans.
 “Put it down.”

-Humphrey ignored her stubbornly, emptied his glass and placed it delicately on the bar.
-He grinned at me like a naughty schoolboy then turned to face the wrath of his loving wife.
+Humphrey ignored her, emptied his glass and placed it on the bar.
+He grinned at me like a naughty schoolboy, then turned to face the wrath of his loving wife.

 “There,” he said.